tynet94/SmartThings/README.md

     LB110 with energy monitor functions - TP-Link_LB110_Emeter.groovy
     LB120 with energy monitor functions - TP-Link_LB120_Emeter.groovy
     LB130 with energy monitor functions - TP-Link_LB130_Emeter.groovy

-Installation instructions can be found in the documentation folder.

-    New (initial): In the README.MD files in the Device Handler and Service Manager folders.

 Files: